-If a student wishes to do a complete withdraw from school, the student must do so officially through the Office of the Registrar.
-(Students who find themselves unable to appear personally must contact the Registrar by phone or letter to request assistance in completing the process of withdrawing.)
+If a student wishes to do a complete withdraw from school, he or she must do so officially through the

+Registrar's Office.
+(Students who are unable to appear personally must contact the registrar by phone or letter to request assistance in completing the process of withdrawing.)
 The last day to withdraw from classes is subject to change and is reflected in yearly academic calendars as well as published in the schedule of classes.